Alaska Clean Water Actions 2019-2020 Grant Application - Now Closed

 Appendix C-D also contains actions for DEC-identified marine beaches.
 For additional information on the BEACH program.

-See Appendix B summarizing the funding sources, general eligibility requirements, and match requirements.
+See Appendix B (PDF) summarizing the funding sources, general eligibility requirements, and match requirements.

 Proposal Review Process